gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Are you really from space?"

 "Not originally,"
-Captain Leung replied through the shuttle's speakers.
+Captain Leung replied,
-He had warned Violet not to give too much away until they knew what they were up against.
+gesturing past the mob of armed 'brids as if they weren't there.
-"Are you from the town we saw over that way?"
+"Are you from the town we saw?"

-"Yeah, that's us."
-Sindy spoke in a rush.
-"The mayor,
-well,
+"Uh, yeah,"
+Sindy said hesitantly.
-that's what she's the mayor of.
+"That's what Mayor Lupus is the mayor of.
 And Dockety here,
 it's like the mayor for the bots."
+Her accent made her words round and musical in Violet's ears.

-"For the bots," Captain Leung repeated.
+"For the bots," Captain Leung repeated slowly.
 "Interesting."

 All of a sudden Violet couldn't stand it any more.